h5py/h5py/docs/high/group.rst

     will return view-like objects instead of lists.
 These objects support membership testing and iteration, but can't be sliced like lists.

+By default, objects inside group are iterated in alphanumeric order.
+However if group is created with ``track_order=True``, the insertion order for the group is remembered (tracked) in HDF5 file, and group contents are iterated in that order.
+This is consistent with Python 3.7+ dictionaries.

+The default ``track_order`` for all new groups can be specified globally with ``h5.get_config().track_order``.

 .. _group_hardlinks: